mjkaye/docker-mycroft/README.md

 ### Pairing ###

-If your audio is configured correctly, you should hear your Mycroft instance telling you a pairing code to use at https://home.mycroft.ai
+If your audio is configured correctly, you should hear your Mycroft instance giving you a pairing code that you should use at https://home.mycroft.ai

 If you don't have audio set up, you can see the pairing code by examining the logs: